RKlompUU/SCRIPT-execution/README.md

 The tool first prints the composed script (the input script concatenated with the output script) in hexadecimal bytestring format, and then starts evaluation.

+At each step the command is printed.
+A ~ is prepended if the command is skipped (due to an IF or ELSE branch that the interpreter is jumping over).

 After each processed command the resulting intermediate stack is printed.
 The head of the stack is shown at the bottom.
 Each entry has 3 columns, respectively: index number (with tail: 0, and head: size of the stack - 1), bytestring value, length of the bytestring value.

 Finally, the verdict is printed, including the reason for failure if evaluation was not successful.